 These are simple yet festive - don't they look like the perfect St. Patrick's Day dessert?

-You can use any decorations you choose, we got ours from Michaels (a craft store we have here.)
+You can use any St Patrick's Day cake decorations you choose, we got ours from Michaels (a craft store we have here.)
 I am sure Walmart and other local stores probably have decorations to put on them.
-The brand of decorations here is Wilton which is a big name in baking so hopefully you can find them close to you.
+The brand of decorations here in the picture is Wilton which is a big name in baking so hopefully you can find them close to you.

 Get creative here!
 Another option is to use a little food coloring with granulated sugar.
 Mix well and you will have green sugar.
 You can use candy melts in silicone molds to make shapes to put on them.